The Department of Statistics is a nexus for statistical activity on Indiana University's Bloomington campus.

-Those three courses provide you with the background knowledge needed for the other seven foundational courses:
+Those three courses provide you with the background knowledge needed for the advanced mathematical and statistical courses.

-You should take MATH-M 211 and MATH-M 212 in your first year, and STAT-S 320 in the spring semester of your first or second year.
+Typically, Statistics B.S. students complete MATH-M 211 and MATH-M 212 by the end of the first year, and STAT-S 350 in the fall semester of the second year.